Our sugar kelp leaf is also available in bulk.

-- Also contains potassium, iron, Vitamin B6, riboflavin, and dietary fiber.
+- Rich in nutrients such as potassium, iron, vitamin B6, riboflavin, and dietary fiber

-- Naturally rich in glutamic acid, an amino acid that enhances flavor!
-Glutamic acid is responsible for the flavor umami.
+- Naturally abundant in glutamic acid, an amino acid that enhances flavor and contributes to the umami taste

-- Kelp polysaccharides have been shown in some lab studies to absorb and eliminate radioactive isotopes and heavy metals from the digestive tract of mammals.
+- Kelp polysaccharides have been shown in lab studies to absorb and eliminate radioactive isotopes and heavy metals from the digestive tract of mammals

 Dried seaweed is a nutritional powerhouse.
 Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.